Queues & Parallelism

 Managing Concurrency

-You can specify the concurrency of a queue, the maximum number of functions from this queue that may run concurrently.
-Concurrency limits are global across all DBOS processes using this queue.
+You can specify the concurrency of a queue, the maximum number of functions from this queue that may run concurrently, at two scopes: global and per process.
+Global concurrency limits are applied across all DBOS processes using this queue.
+Per process concurrency limits are applied to each DBOS process using this queue.
 If no limit is provided, any number of functions may run concurrently.
-For example, this queue has a maximum concurrency of 10, so at most 10 functions submitted to it may run at once:
+For example, this queue has a maximum global concurrency of 10 and a per process maximum concurrency of 5, so at most 10 functions submitted to it may run at once, up to 5 per process:

 from dbos import Queue